raspberrypi/documentation/hardware/raspberrypi/boot_diagnostics.md

 ## Boot Diagnostics on the Raspberry Pi 4

-The bootloader on the Raspberry Pi 4 is stored in EEPROM, and as well as providing boot services, versions from 2020-04-16 onwards are also capable of providing diagnostic information on an attached HDMI display.
-To display this information, power down the Raspberry Pi 4, remove the SD card and power back up.
+Starting with version 2020-04-16 of the Raspberry Pi 4 bootloader, diagnostic information can be displayed at boot time on an HDMI display.
+To see this diagnostic information, power down the Raspberry Pi 4, remove the SD card, then power back up.
 A diagnostic display similar to below should appear on the attached display.

 ![Boot Diagnostics Screen](bootloader-diagnostics.png)